Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: A recipe for creating your own perturbative gadget

 With the above properties, we can construct $H^{\text{aux}}$ and $V$ as

 where the definition of the coefficients $\tilde{c}_{s,j}$ provides another knob to tweak.
 They could be defined similarly to Definition~\ref{def:hamiltonians} or in an arbitrary fashion, as long as

 still holds.
-Given these conditions, similar results as in Theorem~\ref{theorem:main-result} will hold by the arguments laid out in Appendix~\ref{A:proof}.
+Given these conditions, similar results as in Theorem~\ref{theorem:main-result} will hold due to the arguments laid out in Appendix~\ref{A:proof}.
 Indeed, the gadget we propose is simply a special case of

 Note that the Hamiltonian in Eq.~\eqref{def:recipe-Haux} has a non-degenerate ground space when considering only the auxiliary registers but has a $2^n$ degenerate ground space when additionally considering the target qubits which it acts trivially upon.